ati07/backbone-experiment/Notes.md

 ### url:
  - set url in collection to reference its location on the server

 ### fetch Method:
  - Fetch the data from server then use parse method to parse the response data in json

 ### create Method:
- - Create method basically create the a model in collection
+ - Create method basically create the a model in collection as well as on server if server is sync.

 ### mixin method:
  - Mixing a way to share the re-usable method through out model or collections using prototype of model and collection